ClementTsang/bottom/README.md

 - `-l`, `--left_legend` will move external table legends to the left side rather than the right side.
 Right side is default.

+- `-u`, `--current_usage` will make a process' CPU usage be based on the current total CPU usage, rather than assuming 100% CPU usage.
+Only affects Linux.

 ### Keybindings

 #### General